When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 Why?

-They're Balance of Nature.
+They're balance of nature.

-They're fruits and veggies in a capsule.
+They're fruits and veggies in a capsule, very easy to take.

 These fruit and veggie supplements are great stuff.

-Now, these harvested ingredients are freeze-dried into a fine powder using an advanced vacuum cold process to better preserve nutritional value.
+Now these harvested ingredients are freeze dried into a fine powder using an advanced vacuum cold process to better preserve nutritional value.

-Join me in taking Balance of Nature.
+Join me in taking balance of nature.

 Use my discount code America.